 "What can I expect to get out of attending the APASA Conference?"

-(1) Gain awareness of important trends in Amish population and occupation changes, which can inform the nature of your service work
+(1) Gain awareness of important trends among the plain people, which can inform the nature of your service work

-(2) Meet others who work with the Amish and Mennonites in a variety of services (e.g., social work, agriculture, conservation, education, tourism, health, governance, and others) as well as scholars with new perspectives and data that can inform your outreach work.
+(2) Meet others who work with the Amish and Mennonites in a variety of services (e.g., social work, agriculture, conservation, education, tourism, health, and governance) as well as scholars with new perspectives and data that can inform your outreach work.

-(3) Learn about service-specific topics from a variety of presentations and panels, including
+(3) Join discussions about service-specific topics from a variety of panels.

-(4) Learn more about the Amish and plain Anabaptist faith and culture, in particular:
+(4) Learn more about the Amish and plain Anabaptist faith and culture.

 Continuing education credit hours

-For questions about the APASA conference, contact the program committee chairman at email@example.com or visit the Amish & Plain Anabaptist Studies Association’s website for more information: www.amishstudies.org
+For questions about the APASA conference, contact Cory Anderson at firstname.lastname@example.org or visit the Amish & Plain Anabaptist Studies Association’s website for more information: www.amishstudies.org

 Home Read the Journal of Amish and Plain Anabaptist Studies Submit a Paper for Review